National Capitals Closest Together

 Which two national capitals are located closest together?
 This is another one of those tricky trivia questions designed to fool people into overlooking the obvious.
 Doubtless they probably think about places where countries pack tightly together, maybe Western Europe maybe Central America, perhaps forgetting about all the tiny micro-nations because those tend to fade into the woodwork, and of course that’s the key to solving many of these little puzzles.

-I’ve seen enough of these that I’ve conditioned myself to guess reflexively that either Vatican City or Alaska will be involved in the answer somehow depending on context.
+I’ve seen enough of these that I’ve conditioned myself to guess reflexively that either Vatican City or Alaska will somehow turn up among the answers depending on the context.
 My standard, unthinking answer to this question would be to focus on Vatican City since Alaska isn’t a nation (yet).
-Regular readers of the Twelve Mile Circle may take similar approaches because we’ve all been immersed in geo-trivia for ages.
+Regular readers of the Twelve Mile Circle may take similar approaches because we’ve all encountered geo-trivia for ages.
 But we’re a special bunch.
 We’re all 180 degrees out-of-synch with the rest of the world and we take pride in our geo-geekiness.

 Indeed, the two national capitals closest together are Rome, Italy and Vatican City.
 Rome completely envelopes Vatican City.
 It’s hard to get any closer than that.
 Sure, some may quibble that Vatican City is really a sovereign city-state that doesn’t have a defined "capital" per se.
 It’s hard to argue against that from a purely technical perspective, however focusing on hairsplitting takes all the joy out of these silly questions.
 The answer for 99.95% of the population is that Rome and Vatican City are the two national capitals closest together.

-OK, I’m done for the day.
+OK, job done for today.
 Everyone can go home now.

-Honestly, I’m not interested in the Rome-Vatican City answer.
+Honestly, the Rome-Vatican City answer doesn’t interest me at all.
 Another answer is much more interesting and much less obvious.
-So throw that answer out the window and let’s ask the question again: Other than Rome and Vatican City, what two national capitals are located closest together?
+So throw that earlier answer out the window and let’s ask the question again: Other than Rome and Vatican City, what two national capitals are located closest together?

 What surprised me, and I admit that this is a blindspot due to my western- and euro-centric upbringing, is the sheer enormity of this greater metropolitan area.
-This is the home to nine million people, and absolute megalopolis of epic size and yet the answer didn’t come leaping off the screen at me.
-That’s on the order of Chicago for the sake of comparison.
+This is a home to nine million people, an absolute megalopolis of epic size and yet the answer didn’t come leaping off the screen at me.
+That population is on the order of Chicago for the sake of comparison.
 I’ve got to become smarter on the geography of this area.

 - Vienna, Austria and Bratislava, Slovakia (54 kilometers/34 miles/31,928 smoots)